 - Devices unexpectedly appeared in Intune.

-- BYOD machines silently became “corporate-managed.”
+- BYOD Entra registered devices silently became “corporate-managed.”

 - MAM-only deployments were forced into MDM enrollment they didn’t want.